abayala/term3_path_plan/README.md

 ## Development

-To tackle this problem I decided to implement a Finite State Machine (FSM) encapsulated in a class called PathPlanner inside the namespace BehaviouralPLanning, this can be find in the files src/path_planner.hpp and src/path_planner.cpp
+### Explanation of Logic Used

-The FSM consists of 3 states :
+To tackle this problem I decided to implement a Finite State Machine (FSM) that consists of 3 states :

 * Keep Lane (KL):
     - Description: In this state the car must stay in the current lane